 In order to be properly recognized as a PET respondent; you must fill in the proper requirements to be on-duty.

 An on-duty PET respondent must have their ranktag set to PET group (this can be done with the in-game command “!setgroup pet”), an official PET uniform on at all times, as well as the handbook rules in their head.
 Seen below are the various examples of a PET respondent ready to go on-duty!

 An on-duty PET respondent may NEVER carry TMS or PBST tools, that is against the handbook.
 TMS and PBST are also not allowed to carry PET tools whilst on-duty.

 The following outlines some important information for those who are on-duty for PET that are otherwise not specified on other sections of the handbook.

 One of PET’s responsibilities is controlling the temperature of the core, should it exceed 3000 degrees or dip below -3000.
 This section goes into more detail about the core rules.

 When the core is at a temperature of above 3000 degrees, or one below -3000, it is considered to be in a critical state.
 At this point, the core is extremely close to either a meltdown or freezedown event and PET is permitted to access the PBCC’s temperature changing controls.

 PET members are permitted to cool/heat the core from the mentioned critical status temperature, to 2000/-2000 degrees.

-During TMS raids, PET is only permitted to cool/heat the core from critical temperature, to 1000/-1000 degrees.
+During TMS raids, PET are additionally permitted to cool/heat the core from critical temperature, to 1000/-1000 degrees!